Negotiate Your Credit Line Increase Like a Boss

 Higher scores translate to better deals

 If you have a perfect, can’t-touch-this credit score as the goal of your credit card line increase, then you’re in for a treat.
 Better credit scores mean better access to exclusive credit card offers.
-Think platinum, invite-only, reserve, elite.
+Think platinum, invite-only, reserve, or elite.
 Need we say more?
 Plus, if your credit card issuers work on a variable APR, your credit score will count in your favor for a lower APR.
 Not just for your credit card, but other credit products too.

 Your cash flow is in your hands